golang/website/content/static/doc/mod.md

 ### `GOPROXY` protocol {#goproxy-protocol}

-A [*module proxy*](#glos-module-proxy) is an HTTP server that can respond to `GET` requests for paths specified below.
+A <dfn>module proxy</dfn> is an HTTP server that can respond to `GET` requests for paths specified below.
 The requests have no query parameters, and no specific headers are required, so even a site serving from a fixed file system (including a `file://` URL) can be a module proxy.

 Successful HTTP responses must have the status code 200 (OK).
 Redirects (3xx) are followed.
 Responses with status codes 4xx and 5xx are treated as errors.